lauthirteen/lauthirteen.github.io/index.md

 [Markdown](https://daringfireball.net/projects/markdown/) and
 [git](https://git-scm.com).

-For me, the painful aspects of making a website are
+For me, the painful aspects of making a website are lauthirteen

 - Working with html and css
 - Finding a hosting site